winks/commitspam/README.md

 Every few months I need commitspam and have to look it up again how to do it.

-## Instructions for simple and probably more reliable xinetd method
+## Instructions for simple xinetd method

   * Install ruby stuff, use chruby or something:
 ```